| | | | | | |

 Cook the bacon: Crisp bacon pieces in large pot.
 Once crisp, use a slotted spoon to move the bacon to a plate lined with paper towels.

-Drain the fat: Remove all but 2 tablespoon of bacon fat from pot
+Drain the fat: Remove all but 2 tbsp of bacon fat from pot

 Cook the sausage: Add sausage to bacon fat & break apart cooking till just browning